Andu2/andu-random/readme.md

 * lastName
 * fantasyName

+## Options

+* `wordLists` Array of word data files to use, with optional weighting.
+See below for included word data files.
+* `depth` Number of previous characters to look at to determine odds of next character.
+Lower numbers make it more random, higher numbers generate large chunks of existing words.
+A depth of 3 seems to be best, maybe 2 if the word list is short.
+* `minLength` Minimum word length.
+Default is 1.
+* `maxLength` Maxmimum word length.
+Default is 1000.
+* `lengthSoftFloor` Decreases the chance of getting words shorter than this length.
+Effect increases as the word length gets closer to `minLength`.
+* `lengthSoftCap` Decrease the chance of getting words longer than this length.
+Effect increases as the word length gets closer to `maxLength`.
+You need to set a reasonable `maxLength` if you want this to work properly.
+* `allowListWords` Whether to allow words on the word data files to be randomly generated.

-## Word data
+## Word data files

+* `bnc.csv` British National Corpus, downloaded from http://number27.org/assets/misc/words.txt
-* Male first names from 1990 US census
+* `usmalefirst.csv` Male first names from 1990 US census
-* Female first names from 1990 US census
+* `usfemalefirst.csv` Female first names from 1990 US census
-* Last names from 1990 US census
+* `uslast.csv` Last names from 1990 US census
-* British National Corpus, from http://number27.org/assets/misc/words.txt
-* LOTR character list from https://lotr.fandom.com/wiki/Category:Characters, last names and first names combined
+* `lotr.csv` LOTR character list from https://lotr.fandom.com/wiki/Category:Characters, last names and first names combined
-* DnD names from XGtE and other books with races
+* `dnd.csv` Names from various DnD 5e books as listed in race descriptions